 All calculations, drawings and certificates should be provided as specified in the Essex County Council Technical Approval of Third Party Structures - Guidance Note for Applicants.
-This document can be viewed on the website - www.essexhighways.org.
+This document can be viewed on the website - www.essexhighways.org should be specified.

 Safety Fences and Other Street Furniture